 How to apply

-To apply for our program, firstly please write a letter to our email address firstname.lastname@example.org until September 1.
+To apply for our program, please, fill-in the application form or write a letter to our email address firstname.lastname@example.org until mid-September.
 To your letter, you should attach your documents.
 The complete list of documents for applying:

 •Copy of passport which will be used to enter Russian Federation.
 The passport should be valid for at least 18 month after the presumed date of starting the education program.

 •Documents of your previous education (bachelor/specialist/master diploma) with the list of subjects studies and grades for them.
 If you haven’t received it yet – you can attach a certificate that you are still studying and will receive a diploma this year.

 •Your CV including places where you have studied before or worked before.

 •Letters of recommendation (at least two) are needed.
 Recommendation letters should be send by your referees directly to our email address email@example.com.

 Applicants should have a basic knowledge of: